nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 Zoomaster has three modes for users to interact in.
 First, bookmark mode has the list of bookmarks with links to online resources.
 Secondly, timetable mode has a list of timetable slots.
 Lastly, planner mode which helps users plan their timetable.
-To simplify input commands for users, all lists has the same keywords for adding, deleting, and showing items in the lists.
+To simplify input commands for users, all lists have the same keywords for adding, deleting, and showing items in the lists.
-Hence, by having separating both list into different modes allows both lists to access the same keywords without causing conflicts when parsing commands.
+Hence, separating both lists into different modes allows both lists to access the same keywords without causing conflicts when parsing commands.

 In this section, I will refer to *input command* and *input parameter*. <br></br>
 * *input command* refers to the string of characters the user has typed into the command line and entered into the program.
 Eg. "mode bookmark" is an *input command* <br></br>